Flickdm/mu_crypto_release/OneCryptoPkg/OneCryptoBin/MANUAL_UPDATE_GUIDE.md

 - **MINOR**: New functions added (backward compatible)
 - **REVISION**: Bug fixes, documentation updates (no interface changes)

-Update `@since` tags in OneCryptoDefinitions.h when adding functions to reflect the version they were introduced.
+Update `@since` tags in BaseCryptDefs.h when adding functions to reflect the version they were introduced.

 ## Common Mistakes to Avoid

-1. **Mismatched signatures** - Function signature in library header must exactly match OneCryptoDefinitions.h
+1. **Mismatched signatures** - Function signature in library header must exactly match BaseCryptDefs.h
 2. **Missing EFIAPI** - All functions must use EFIAPI calling convention
 3. **Wrong macro** - Use `CALL_VOID_CRYPTO_SERVICE` for void functions, `CALL_CRYPTO_SERVICE` for others
 4. **Incorrect error returns** - Ensure default error return values are appropriate for the function's return type